 My name is Alexia Anglade.
-I attend Ridgefield High School and am in the class of 2022.
+I graduated from Ridgefield High School with the class of 2022.
 I have been fortunate enough to travel the world growing up, and I have always been interested in the environment and the ecosystems within.

 When in the Galapagos Islands, I watched a documentary about the human impact on the world and the animals that we co-exist with.
 Ever since I have always been hyper-aware of my impact and the decisions I make every day.
 When thinking about what I wanted to do for my Gold Award, the answer was easy.
 I started to brainstorm with the Ridgefield Action Committee for the Environment and decided to work to implement a Green Award in my town to reduce our impact on the world.